Nobita421/GAN_image/PROJECT_ANALYSIS.md

 ### 5.2 Training ([train.py](train.py))
 - The training loop implements **Label Smoothing** (0.9 for real images) to prevent the discriminator from overpowering the generator early on.
+- **Gradient Clipping**: Both the Generator and Discriminator optimizers use `clipnorm=1.0` to prevent exploding gradients and mitigate mode collapse.
 - **Monitoring**:
     - Saves visual samples to the `samples/` directory every few epochs.
     - **CSV Logging**: Logs per-epoch average losses to `checkpoints/training_history.csv` (tracked in Git).